i5K-KINBRE-script-share/read-cleaning-format-conversion/README.md

 KSU_bioinfo_lab
 ---------------

+**WrapFasta.pl** - Wrapping sequence is recommended by NCBI for fasta format.
+Some programs will return errors if this is not done properly.
+Here are a couple examples of this type of error: "Each line of the fasta entry must be the same length except the last." or "Each line of the qual file must be less than 65,536 characters."

+If you are receiving a similar error from a program you are trying to run then WrapFasta.pl will create a reformatted fasta file from your improperly wrapped file.

+DEPENDENCIES:

+WrapFasta.pl requires the following BioPerl libraries: Bio::SeqIO and Bio::Seq.

+    USAGE: WrapFasta.pl -f [FASTA filename]

 **fasta2fastq.pl** - Script converts FASTA and QUAL files to FASTQ format.
 It is a slight modification of a script posted to SeqAnwsers http://seqanswers.com/forums/showthread.php?t=2775

     USAGE: fasta2fastq -b [base filename e.g. filename minus .fasta] -d [directory]